larawehbe/LLmExercise/README.md

 - **Hugging Face:** Hub of NLP.
 1 Million open-source models, and many more open-source datasets.
 You can use for text embedding models, and open-source datasets to feed to RAG
 - **Vector Database:** Here's a list of open source vector dbs you can use: Chromadb (best option, recommended), FAISS.
 These are the main two. feel free to use any other one
 - **Langchain:** Framework to chain LLm, VectorDB, and RetrievalQA Chain. **I CAN'T STRESS THIS ENOUGH, DEVELOPING WITH LANGCHAIN IS A GEM**
+- **Python:**. obvious no?.

 You are expected to:
 - Find an online open source dataset
 - Add this data to a vector database.
-Use Langchain text splitter
+Use Langchain text splitter and add them to vector database.
+- Adding data to vector database requires you to use an embedding model.
+I would suggest you use anyone from hugging face.
+- Use ollama to download an open source model. make sure to choose a model of 7B (7billion) parameters only, to avoid cpu crashing.
+Also, you can use phi model from ollama for low storage (i tested on it).